Sidra20870/GameDevelopment829-Spring2022/assign02/Readme.md

 I want to create a Karachi based Battle Royal kind of game.
 In which places like Saddar, kharadar etc are given the aesthetic Gotham City look, following its dark theme and rainy weather creates a more intense look.
 Idea focuses on amazing Gotham themes applied on usual battle royal games

+## Riba Zainab

+### 5 Game Ideas:

+   1. Murder on the daylight
+   2. Anime league
+   3. Our own Gotham City
+   4. Swings on VR
+   5. VR hide & seek

+### Description of 3 selected games:

+#### 1. Murder on the daylight:

+A murder mystery game connecting two people online one being a murderer other as an investigator.
+Having the proper graphics, murderer on his end is given the motive to kill someone, like in GTA and on the other hand investigator is informed about the murder.
+Now murderer has to hide and investigator has to search for the murderer in a given time.
+Idea is to create aesthetic graphics for both ends so that the game doesn't get boring.
+In the end the two of them faces each other and a fight takes place to decide the actual winner.

+#### 2. Anime League:

+Idea is to create famous Anime compilation based game throughout the era.
+In which famous anime such a DBZ, Naruto, koichi, ghouls, Kira, L,  Levi, uchiha and many more characters are included.
+To all of them
+Some missions are assigned based on their powers and abilities, meanwhile scoring and other stuffs are done too.
+This game has a simple concept but it is heavy, sacred and emotional for anyone who stan anime.

+#### 3.Owr Own Gotham City:

+I want to create a Karachi based Battle Royal kind of game.
+In which places like Saddar, kharadar etc are given the aesthetic Gotham City look, following its dark theme and rainy weather creates a more intense look.
+Idea focuses on amazing Gotham themes applied on usual battle royal games

 ## Finalize 3 Ideas

   1. Suduko Game